 Trees are not the only factors that can cause building movement.
-For example natural seasonal soil moisture changes, localised geological variations, lack of flank wall restraint, over loading of internal walls, internal alterations reducing the load bearing capacity of the original building, installation of replacement windows without proper support, loft conversions, settlement and land slip, amongst others.
+For example, natural seasonal soil moisture changes, localised geological variations, lack of flank wall restraint, over loading of internal walls, internal alterations reducing the load bearing capacity of the original building, installation of replacement windows without proper support, loft conversions, settlement, and land slip, amongst others.
 Settlement is common but is frequently unrelated to the presence of nearby trees.
+We recognise our responsibilities for the trees we own and manage, however, any claim for damage must prove that, on the balance of probability, the council's tree/vegetation materially contributed to the damage (I.E. the tree was an effective and substantial cause).